 Ultimately, the Baz Luhrmann movie has his distinct artistry and frenzied style – but what he does exceptionally well is controlling his chaos.
 The Great Gatsby is madness with a message.

-Where to Watch: Stream on HBO Max or Cinemax.
-You can also rent/buy it on Digital and DVD.
+Where to Watch: Rent/buy it on Digital and DVD.

 3. Elvis (2022)